 I love cherry tomatoes.
 They are delightful little flavor bombs.
-I most commonly eat them as nature intended because they are as close to perfect as can be.
+I most commonly eat them as nature intended, because they are as close to perfect as can be.
 I decided to turn them into a sauce, leaving some of them whole to burst in the mouth.
 I combined the sauce with some cheesy polenta for a comforting but fresh meal.
 The sauce could also be used over grilled summer squash or eggplant, grilled polenta slices, pasta, or gnocchi. —hardlikearmour

 Heat your grill to medium.
-Toss ¾ of the largest cherry tomatoes with a tablespoon of olive oil.
+Toss 3/4 of the largest cherry tomatoes with a tablespoon of olive oil.
 Coat the onion slice with olive oil.
 Either use a vegetable basket for grilling or thread the tomatoes onto skewers.
-Grill the tomatoes until grill marks appear, and tomatoes are soft (about 3 to 4 minutes) turning or stirring once.
-Grill onion until semi-translucent and grill marks appear, turning once (about 4 to 5 minutes.)
+Grill the tomatoes until grill marks appear and tomatoes are soft (about 3 to 4 minutes), turning or stirring once.
+Carefully thread the onion slice onto 2 skewers, trying to keep the skewers going through the center of the slice (optional, but helps prevent loss of the smaller rings, and facilitates turning).
+Grill onion until semi-translucent and grill marks appear, turning once (about 4 to 6 minutes.)

 Transfer tomatoes to the bowl of a food processor, and process until fairly smooth.
 Coarsely chop the onion, then add it to the tomatoes.
-Pulse until no large pieces of onion remain.
+Pulse in a food processor until no large pieces of onion remain.

 Cheesy Polenta with Grilled Cherry Tomato Sauce

 Bring water and salt to a boil in a 3-quart saucepan over high heat.
 Gradually whisk in polenta, and reduce heat to low.
 Gently simmer polenta until thickened, stirring frequently.
-The time on this will vary depending on your polenta, but approximately 20 to 30 minutes.
+The time on this will vary depending on your polenta, but it should take approximately 20 to 30 minutes.
 (If your polenta is done before your sauce, cover and remove from heat.
-When ready to proceed whisk in an additional ¼ to ½ cup water to loosen.)
+When ready to proceed whisk in an additional 1/4 to 1/2 cup water to loosen.)